HN-Tran/Redesign/README.md

 # Redesign Dark
 A new look for [Anki](https://apps.ankiweb.net/).

 Based on and forked from https://github.com/nickdvlpr/Redesign to implement a **Dark** version.
-All credits go to Developer Nick, check the section "License" below.
+All credits go to Developer Nick and others mentioned in the "Credits" section, check the section "License" below.

 <br>